Grassman semialgebras and the Cayley-Hamilton theorem: Introduction

 \section{Introduction}

-The main goal of this paper is to define and explore the semiring version of the theory \cite{Ga2,GaSc,GaSc2} of the first author concerning the Grassmann {exterior} algebra, viewed more generally in terms of triples and systems, continuing the approach of \cite{Row16}.
-In the process we investigate Hasse-Schmidt derivations on Grassmann {exterior} systems, thereby unifying apparently diverse theories (classical and tropical), and use these results to provide a generalization of the Cayley-Hamilton theorem in Theorem~\ref{CHthm}.

-We start by considering various generalizations of the Grassmann algebra to semialgebras in \S\ref{grT1}.
-But the version given in Theorem~\ref{ge22} (over a free module $V$ over an arbitrary semifield) is the construction which seems to ``work.''
+The main goal of this paper is to define and explore the semiring version of the theory \cite{Ga2,GaSc,GaSc2} of the first author concerning the Grassmann {exterior} algebra, viewed more generally in terms of negation maps and systems, continuing the approach of \cite{Row16}.
+This provides a robust structure which unifies and generalizes four major versions of Grassmann structures, cf.~ Note ~\ref{unify}, and provides a generalization of the Cayley-Hamilton theorem in Theorem~\ref{CHthm}.
+In the process we investigate Hasse-Schmidt derivations on Grassmann systems.
+The version given in Theorem~\ref{ge22} (over a free module $V$ over an arbitrary semifield) is the construction which seems to ``work.''